 The loan is secured against your property so if you are unable to continue paying the loan, the lender may ultimately require you to sell the property to settle the debt.

-Given property prices in New Zealand, a home loan is realistically the way by which the majority of people will afford to buy a house.
+Given high property prices, a home loan is the only affordable way for most people to buy a house.

 Types of home loan